yesiamrocks/cssanimation.io/SECURITY.md

 ## Credit & Recognition

-We’re happy to acknowledge your contribution to securing `cssanimation.io` in our changelog and release notes (with your permission).
+We’re happy to acknowledge your contribution to securing `{css}animation` in our changelog and release notes (with your permission).

 Thank you for helping make the web a safer place